Noah-Grimaldi/thanos-voice-assistant/README.md

 If you're using the vertexai for the personal assistant follow [`these steps`](https://cloud.google.com/vertex-ai/docs/start/client-libraries#python) and at the bottom be sure to also install the python SDK for it.

+To run every function of this program you will need an API key for youtube.

 To install dependencies simply run
 ```
 pip install -r requirements.txt